Illegal & Black Market Faucets Updated: 04/23/18

 Other than this difference, however, Rakuten is largely following the Amazon model, offering fulfillment as well as sales support, which makes it attractive to small, start-up faucet sellers.
-Rakuten does seem to take more interest than Amazon or Sears in ensuring that the faucets sold on its site are legal to sell.
+Rakuten does seem to take more interest than Amazon in ensuring that the faucets sold on its site are legal to sell.
 Most faucets are name brands, and most of the off-brand faucets are legal.
 But, some are not — about 11% of the faucets offered on the site.

 LightInTheBox like Rakuten, is a late comer to the market.
 It started out in 2007 selling discounted wedding gowns, and is still heavily skewed toward women's wear.
 But, it has steadily expanded its offerings to include items such as faucets and bathwares.
 Its IPO in 2013 raised $86 million, despite the fact that it has never had a profitable year.
 Located in China, it is aimed at buyers in Europe and North America where prices and profit margins are much higher than in its native country.
 It allows only Chinese sellers — European and American sellers need not apply.
 Its North American penetration remains shallow.
 Canada and the U.S. produced only 19% of the company's 2013 revenues compared with Europe which provided 62% of its 2013 revenue.
 But, it is working to improve its North American market performance, including a recently established a fulfillment center in the U.S. for faster delivery times.

 We have not found a single faucet on LightInTheBox that is legal to sell or install in the U.S. or Canada.
 Some are identified as certified to U.S./Canadian standards but these claims have uniformly proven to be false.